Carniphage/GWXML/README.md

 * XMLAttribute is a struct

-To parse an existing XML file in the app bundle
+To read an existing XML file in the app bundle

 `let xmlRootElement:XMLElement = GWXML(bundleFile:"example.xml").rootElement`

-This returns a root element which is parent to the entire parsed structure.
+This returns a root element which is a parent to the entire XML document structure.

 to get an element name, or text

-  `let name = element.name`
-  `let text = element.text    //returns swift string`
+  `let name = element.name    //returns swift string` `let text = element.text    //returns swift string`